setgree/setharielgreen/content/portfolio/index.md

 Professionally, I have written content marketing, technical documentation, market research, and academic papers.

-My ongoing projects are a meta-analysis of interventions [aimed at reducing sexual violence](https://osf.io/w9hqs/); a project for [Founders Pledge](https://www.founderspledge.com/) on corruption; a meta-analysis of vegan persuasion literature; and a project intended to bring the credibility revolution to exercise science.
+My ongoing projects are a meta-analysis of interventions [aimed at reducing sexual violence](https://osf.io/w9hqs/); a meta-analysis of [vegan persuasion literature](https://forum.effectivealtruism.org/posts/k9qqGZtmWz3x4yaaA/environmental-and-health-appeals-are-the-most-effective); a project intended to bring the credibility revolution to exercise science; and an article on the [Paluck Lab's](https://psych.princeton.edu/people/elizabeth-levy-paluck) approach to meta-analysis.

 ### Content marketing